MapStory/mapstory-community/items/icon-styling.md

-## Improve styler for better icons
+## Improve styler for better icon management

 We should be able to access nicer sets of icons than what SLD can create.